A Note from Our Children's Director

 We are committed to telling Scripture to children in such a way that they can enter the stories deeply and personally.
 Our goal is not pat answers, but an encounter with Christ.
 We find that this best happens when the story is told quietly and compellingly, followed by a series of questions where the children get to ‘wonder’ together.
 Questions we ask are: I wonder what was your favorite part of the story?
 I wonder what was the most important part?
 I wonder how you would feel if Jesus looked at you? (… and other story-specific questions).
 I wonder where you are in this story, or if something like this has happened to you?
 I wonder if we can take away any part of this story, and still have all the story that we need?
 During this time, the children share deeply and relate their own lives to the story.
 Following this ‘wondering’ time, the children respond further through art or quiet play – again, allowing the story to have its way with them in the deepest places in their lives and hearts.

-Currently we have children between the ages of 3 and 10 who are slowly absorbing the central drama of the Scriptures over and over again.
+Currently we have children grades PK through 6th grade who are slowly absorbing the central drama of the Scriptures over and over again.

-All volunteers have attended the church for at least 6 months, and have passed a background check as well as completed a child safety course.
+All volunteers have attended the church for at least 6 months, and have gone through an application process, child safety training, and have agreed to follow our Policy for the Protection of Children.

 This happened earlier this year, after the story of Jesus choosing the twelve disciples.